Winter 2021 Conversation Circles will be offered ONLINE

 Virtual Conversation Circles are designed to create connections among international students and scholars at U-M, beat the isolation, and boost morale during this difficult time.
 Each circle consists of six participants and is led by a facilitator, a highly fluent English language speaker.
 Virtual Conversation Circles meet via an online platform which is convenient and available to all participants in a given circle to talk about any topic of interest, play games, and share pictures and videos.

-Fall 2020 Circles run for ten weeks: September 28 - December 6
+Winter 2021 Circles run for ten weeks: February 8 - April 18

 What are Conversation Circles?